joavd/2-Projeto-IC/README.md

 were made to play with the agents' positions.
 After we had an idea of the behaviour of the "engine" we did the artificial inteligence of the agents.
 All the possible outcomes of the movement in the toroidal grid were calculated for a realistic movement, where it'll find the nearest agent regardless of the side of the grid.
+After everything was done we fixed some bugs.

 ### Architecture